Body Contouring Surgery in San Francisco Bay Area

 The goal of bariatric surgeries and massive weight loss is to improve the overall health of morbidly obese patients.
 The outcome of the surgery is a significant reduction in the absorption of calories consumed.
 Bariatric surgery has advanced significantly over the years so that it is much safer, with less short and long-term complications and over 60%of the surgeries are performed endoscopically.

-Patients who have had bariatric surgery have undergone a major life-changing event.
-His/her overall body shape has drastically changed, his/her health has improved and his/her life expectancy has been extended.
-In spite of this significant improvement in life-style the patient have issues with the redundant skin.
-This has given rise to a new division in research and development in the American Society of Aesthetic Plastic Surgery.
+Patients who have had bariatric surgery have undergone a major life-changing procedure.
+His/her overall body shape has drastically changed and the risk of obesity-related health complications have been reduced.
+In spite of this significant improvement in quality of life patients typically have issues with the redundant skin.

-The post-bariatric and massive weight patient has a new issue to address.
-How does one deal with the abundance of loose, hanging skin?
-Body contouring for massive weight loss patients is the answer.
+How does a post-bariatric patient deal with the abundance of loose, hanging skin?
+Body contouring for patients who have experienced massive weight loss could be an answer.

 The advantages of staging are: